serpent-os/onboarding/README.md

     systemctl poweroff

-**NB**: Do NOT install `moss` to or within the destdir root used for the systemd-nspawn container, as this version is not compatible with the one used outside the container.
+**NB**: Do NOT install `moss` to or within the destdir root used for the systemd-nspawn container, as this version downloaded from the protosnek collection is not compatible with the one used outside the container at this point in time.

 ### Local moss collection support

+Moss and boulder now support profiles with priorities (higher priority overrides lower priority).
+Things are still a bit rough around the edges, but the following instructions should get you going with packaging in a local collection and using the .stones you put there as dependencies for subsequent builds:

+    # create /var/cache/boulder/collections/local-x86_64
+    sudo mkdir -pv /var/cache/boulder/collections/local-x86_64
+    # ensure your user has write access to the local moss .stone collection
+    sudo chown -Rc ${USER}:${USER} /var/cache/boulder/collections/local-x86-64
-    # prepare a collection of stones, then cd into the folder containing the .stones and run
+    # dowload/prepare a collection of stones there, then create a moss stone.index file
-    moss index # which creates a stone.index file for moss to reference
-    # add this collection to the list of known moss collections
-    moss remote add local file:///path/to/collection/stone.index
-    # when build/rebuild a recipe, you need to refresh the stone.index
-    moss index
-    # and then update the moss collection to make the newly created stone.index available to moss
-    moss remote ur
+    moss idx /var/cache/boulder/collections/local-x86_64
+    # newest boulder ships with a profile configuration that enables the local collection, so no need to add it before building
+    sudo boulder build stone.yml -p local-x86_64

 ## Support